Guna02826/Property-Management/Documentation/Role-Hierarchy-System.md

   });

   if (hasManager) {
-    // Check if hierarchy is enabled
+    // Check if Assistant Manager exists for this Manager const assistantManager = await this.findAssistantManagerForManager(
+      userData.organization_id,
+      userData.manager_id
+    );

+    // Determine parent based on Assistant Manager existence const parentId = assistantManager ? assistantManager.id : userData.manager_id;
+    const parentRole = assistantManager ?
+'ASSISTANT_MANAGER' : 'MANAGER';

-    const hierarchyConfig = await this.hierarchyConfigRepository.findOne({
+    // Check if hierarchy is enabled for the appropriate parent role const hierarchyConfig = await this.hierarchyConfigRepository.findOne({
       where: {
         organization_id: userData.organization_id,
-        parent_role: 'MANAGER',
+        parent_role: parentRole,
         child_role: 'SALES_REP',
         is_enabled: true
       }
     });

     if (hierarchyConfig) {
-      // Sales Rep must be assigned to a Manager if (!userData.manager_id) {
+      // Sales Rep must be assigned to a parent (Manager or Assistant Manager) if (!parentId) {
         throw new ValidationError(
-          'Sales Rep must be assigned to a Manager when Manager role exists' );
+          `Sales Rep must be assigned to a ${parentRole} when Manager role exists` );
       }